 Veggies and Dip:

 Another healthier swap in your diet is ditching the beloved sour cream.
 I know, taco night is coming up and what will you use as a substitute that won't make you feel as though you're missing out, or depriving yourself?!
-The answer, my friends, is plain greek yogurt.
-Yes, I agree with the majority that on its own, plain Greek yogurt is very bitter tasting.
+The answer, my friends, is Plain Greek yogurt.
+Yes, I agree with the majority that on its own, Plain Greek yogurt is very bitter tasting.
 But, used as a substitute for sour cream, you will hardly notice the difference!
-It still offers that creamy taste that goes perfectly with tex mex cheese and salsa while providing yourself with less fat and (depending on which greek yogurt you choose) fewer calories per serving as well.
+It still offers that creamy taste that goes perfectly with tex mex cheese and salsa while providing yourself with less fat and (depending on which Greek yogurt you choose) fewer calories per serving.
 You'll be eating more protein without even realizing it!
-Don't stop at taco night for making the switch; if you're into baking and a recipe calls for sour cream, swap it out 1:1 for plain Greek yogurt.
+Don't stop at taco night for making the switch; if you're into baking and a recipe calls for sour cream, swap it out 1:1 for Plain Greek yogurt.
 This minor adjustment will hardly make a difference in the final taste while treating yourself to some freshly baked goodness.